Frequently Asked Questions

 • Our CSA means more than just selling our flowers.
 It allows our members to be a real part of our farm.
 They are the reason we organize our season’s crops, sowings and harvests.
 Having a planned CSA means we do not waste anything we grow nor do we have excess with no sales outlet.
 This method is great because flower friends never miss out and our farm is able to grow each year by running our operations in a lean, principled and efficient way.
 You can read more about why we love our CSA model here.

-• CSA members can pick up their flowers at our farm in Gardiner or at Lagusta’s Luscious in New Paltz.
-Preferences must be given at time of sign-up.
-CSA distribution for 2022 is on Wednesday afternoons around 3pm at both locations.
-Flowers are held at Lagusta’s until closing that day and in Gardiner until the next day.
-Occasional a la cart bouquet sales are typically Gardiner pick up only.
+CSA distribution for 2025 is on Wednesday afternoons around 3pm at all locations.
+Flowers are held at all non-farm locations until closing that day and in Gardiner until the next day.

 • Enjoy them!